matuzo/matuzoat/src/blog/12-tips-for-more-accessible-react-apps-slides-react-finland-2019.md

 What I mean by that is that you should start your document with an `h1` and the title of your page.

 Large sections, thematic groupings of content, in your page start with an `h2`.
-If there are subsections use `h3`, `h4`, etc. If there's another large thematic section you go back to the `h2`.
+If there are subsections use `h3`, `h4`, etc. If there’s another large thematic section you go back to the `h2`.

 <div class="content__video-wrapper"><div class="video-wrapper"><iframe width="560" height="315" src="https://www.youtube.com/embed/gbHCgiktPNc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen title="React demo: VoiceOver navigation by headings"></iframe></div></div>